Isn’t it amazing what fatherhood can do to a man?

 NOTE—other than the film’s title, the content of this trailer is fine for all audiences.
 But the full-length film, which you can watch online, does have quite a bit of R-rated profanity.

-I doubt that many of you reading this have been living like punk rockers for years and years, and now you’re facing big decisions about life changes you may need to make for your kids.
+Not many of you reading this have been living like punk rockers for years and years, and now you’re facing big decisions about life changes you may need to make for your kids.
 But every dad brings his own habits, preferences, and quirks with him into fatherhood.
 And like these guys expressed, some of you didn’t have great dads to show you how it’s done and challenge you to be responsible.

-I suspect you can empathize at least a little with the men in this film, because being a dad probably changed you in some ways, too.
+It’s likely you can empathize at least a little with the men in this film, because being a dad probably changed you in some ways, too.
 Fatherhood changes all of us for the better.

 It’s a common phenomenon for dads … That first new baby holds a powerful fascination for a father.
 That’s why a man in his mid-twenties, eager to make his mark in the world, will make it his business to spend thirty minutes securing the baby carrier in the back seat of his sports car.
 (And he’ll drive more carefully.)
 That’s why, before long, he’ll trade in the sports car for something more practical.
 And that’s why he will likely become more sensitive, more responsible, and probably reign in some career ambitions so he’ll have more time and energy for home.